microsoft/sca-fuzzer/docs/fuzzing-guide.md

 This is a randomly-generated sequence of assembly instructions, so if we try to find out the source of the unexpected leakage in it, we will have to put a very considerable effort.
 Fortunately, we don't have to do it, as there are several techniques that can significantly simplify the analysis.

-1) Remove irrelevant instructions from the program:
+### 1. Remove irrelevant instructions from the program

 ```shell
 ./cli.py minimize -s x86/isa_spec/base.json -c config.yaml -i /results/violation<timestamp>.asm -o min.asm -n 100